openebs-archive/openebs-docs/docs/dev_solutions.md

 To use OpenEBS as persistent storage for your stateful workloads, set the storage class in the Persistent Volume Claim (PVC) of your application to one of the OpenEBS storage classes.

 Get the list of storage classes using the following command.
-Choose the storage class that best suits your application.
+Choose the storage class that best suits your application requirement.

     kubectl get sc